 - Exercise 1: idea generation

 - Exercise 2: scoping

-- Exercise 3: building a business case
+- Exercise 3: design and development based on cross-functional communication

-- Exercise 4: design and development based on cross-functional communication
+- Exercise 4: building a business case

 - Exercise 5: new product launch

-15. Final Paper
+16. Final Paper

 Final Paper is due in the Final Exam week (due date/time to be announced).
 Each student is required to submit this assignment by the end of the due date/time set by the instructor in the Final Exam week.
-The Final Paper is considered as a part of the "final exam" in this course.
+The Final Paper is considered the "final exam" in this course.
 It is due in the final exam week (the due date is based on the final exam schedule).

-16. Guaranteed Extra Credits
+17. Guaranteed Extra Credits